bveldhuyzen/XGREPLIST/perspective_nlzr/Readme.md

 Upload your CV and use the related doc_id to have CV reviewed by any perspectives of choice:

-Job application for manager function at $COMPANY's department for handling escalations/complaints not of judicial nature; involves much paperwork and typing/emailing, requires empathy and problem-solving skills. $COMPANY is a manufacturer of electrical heating devices of
+Job application for manager function at $COMPANY's department for handling escalations/complaints not of judicial nature; involves much paperwork and typing/emailing, requires empathy and problem-solving skills. $COMPANY is a manufacturer of electrical heating devices of medium quality.
+Complaints are mostly about defective devices due to improper use by user.
+Low percentage of complaints involves defective device due to manufacturing error, defective device due to improper shipping.

 Your_CV doc_id = 123456789